 Is There a Purpose with Squatted Trucks?

-As we’ve previously discussed, if you are a Baja racer, it makes a lot of sense to squat the back of the vehicle.
+As I’ve previously discussed, if you are a Baja racer, it makes a lot of sense to squat the back of the vehicle.
 You can protect the race vehicle and give yourself the best chance to take first place with this strategy.

 Aside from racing, there’s no real purpose in having a squatted truck.
 Still, it remains quite popular, especially in the South and up in North or South Dakota.
 Today’s drivers only squat the truck for the aesthetic appeal it offers.